Power sector in Andhra Pradesh: Feasible PHES projects

 Notes: Power potential (MW) is in generation mode, MDDL→ Minimum Draw Down Level or lowest bed level of the reservoir, FRL→ Full Reservoir Level, m msl→ meters above mean sea level.
 The total water storage includes nearly 432 tmcft of irrigation components.
 PHES water storage is 793 tmcft only.
 The PHES land requirement is nearly 1% of the land required (41,250 km2) for equivalent electricity generation by Solar PV power plants.
 The power potential doubles in case of pumping operation for six hours in a day for the same water storage.
+Wherever, the length of penstock of each water turbine is found too long, the available head can be harnessed by constructing two PHES stations in cascade with an embankment canal to route water to the second PHES station.

 Solar

 The state is endowed with vast photovoltaic power potential on its marginally productive lands.
 The state has total installed solar power capacity of 4,116.01 MW as of 30 June 2021.

 The state is planning to add 10,050 MW solar power capacity to provide power supply to farming sector during the day time.
 Out of 10,050 MW, 6,400 MW capacity at 10 sites were offered for bidding.
 The winning tariffs are Rs 2.50 per unit which are at least 25% more than the earlier awarded tariffs of Rs 2 per unit in November 2020 even after reducing scope of work (no HV transmission line construction outside the solar park), state providing the land on lease, giving state guarantee for the timely payment for the power sold, allowing the state guarantee as security to get financial assistance at lower interest rates, disregarding higher solar power potential at these sites compared to Western and northern regions, etc. The AP high court has stayed the award of contracts to the successful bidders on the grounds that these contracts are excluded from the jurisdiction of APERC in contravention of the electricity act, 2003.

 The state has offered five Ultra Mega Solar Power Projects with a total capacity of 12,200 MW to developers under renewable power export policy outside the state.